qdrant/landing_page/qdrant-landing/content/documentation/frameworks/openlit.md

 # OpenLIT

-[OpenLIT](https://github.com/openlit/openlit) is an OpenTelemetry-native LLM Application Observability tool and includes OpenTelemetry auto-instrumention for Qdrant with just a single line of code helping you ensure your applications are monitored seamlessly, providing critical insights to improve performance, operations and reliability.
+[OpenLIT](https://github.com/openlit/openlit) is an OpenTelemetry-native LLM Application Observability tool and includes OpenTelemetry auto-instrumentation to monitor Qdrant and provide insights to improve operations and reliability.

 For more information on how to use OpenLIT, see the [OpenLIT docs](https://docs.openlit.io/).